uutils/procps/README.md

 * `slabtop`: Displays detailed kernel slab cache information in real time.
 * `snice`: Changes the scheduling priority of a running process.
 * `sysctl`: Read or write kernel parameters at run-time.
+* `tload`: Prints a graphical representation of system load average to the terminal.
 * `top`: Displays real-time information about system processes.
 * `w`: Shows who is logged on and what they are doing.
 * `watch`: Executes a program periodically, showing output fullscreen.